-Human resources and others50
+Human resources and others

 The lack of skilled drivers and proper insurance for highly damageable goods are other challenges that should be addressed.
 Heavy-duty truck drivers should be properly trained for different types of vehicles.
 Only after that should they be granted driving certificates for each preferred truck, and with that the issuance of a driving licence.
 This has already been practised in other developed countries.
 In Myanmar, drivers holding red licences are all able to operate any type of commercial vehicles available, be they light duty or heavy duty.
-Therefore, what needs to be done immediately is to first provide intensive training for the operation of heavy-duty trucks.
-This will allow Myanmar drivers to be certified when operating in international borders.
+Therefore, what needs to be done immediately is to first provide intensive training for the operating in international borders.
 Their working hours should also be standardised to make them get used to international standards.
 In addition, there should be more skilled professionals for warehouse management and operation to provide services that rival the international standards demanded by the international audience.
 Doing so will prepare Myanmar for any upcoming cross-border agreements in terms of human resources.

-50 Interview to MIFFA and MCTA.
+&lt;sup>50 Interview to MIFFA and MCTA.